taodo2291/xarctext_flutter/README.md

 ```

-Checkout the playgound example for more info.
+Checkout the  [playground](https://github.com/taodo2291/xarctext_flutter/example/lib/main.dart) example for more information.

-Feel free to report bugs or suggest any improvement
+Feel free to report bugs or suggest any improvement.
 #

 ## Author